AngelPone/project_hierarchy/README.md

 The first line of code will create `simulation.rds` file in `simulation` folder.
 The second line of code will generate figures  and tables, which are used in the simulation section of the paper.

+## Computation time

+The authors finished the computation on a Mac Studio desktop computer equipped with an M1 Max chip featuring 8 efficient cores, running 8 parallel R sessions.
+The entire computational process spanned approximately one week.

 ## References

 Bohan Zhang*, Anastasios Panagiotelis, Han Li (2024).
 Constructing hierarchical time series through clustering: Is there an optimal way for forecasting? arXiv preprint. https://arxiv.org/abs/2404.06064